Boston's financial district deserted as people work from home

-Boston is a major centre for U.S. fund management companies, with about 20 percent of the nearly $15 trillion (9.8 trillion pounds) of U.S. mutual funds and exchange-traded funds, according to Lipper.
+Boston is a major center for U.S. fund management companies, with about 20 percent of the nearly $15 trillion of U.S. mutual funds and exchange-traded funds, according to Lipper.

 Eaton Vance Corp, a fund manager overseeing $255 billion, and Citigroup Inc advised their employees dealing with institutional customers to work from home.